wilsongreat/renda_assessment_app/README.md

 ADDITIONAL FEATURES
 - the app handles bad network connection by popping up a dialogue that prompts user about the network issue and provides user with a button to retry connection
+- Pull to refresh to recall the apis and update data on the home screen

 STEPS AND FUNCTIONS
 -